 If a conference is held, the principal will solicit any explanation of the positive drug test.
 If the student asserts that the positive drug test is caused by other than the consumption of an illegal drug, then the student, parent or custodial guardian will be given ten (10) working days from the date of the conference to present evidence to the principal.
 If the student fails to or refuses to present any evidence within the 10-day period, the student will be deemed to have waived any right to further appeal the positive drug test.
 The Marshfield R-I School District will rely on the opinion of the laboratory which performed the confirmation test in determining whether the positive test result by other than the consumption of an illegal drug.

 The principal will make a decision within two (2) working days of presentation of the student's evidence.

 This decision may be appealed in writing to the Marshfield R-I School District's Superintendent within two (2) working days.
-Failure to appeal to the superintendent waives any further right to appeal the positive drug test.
-The superintendent will make a decision within two (2) working days.
+Failure to appeal to the Superintendent waives any further right to appeal the positive drug test.
+The Superintendent will make a decision within two (2) working days.

-The decision of the superintendent may be appealed to the Marshfield R-I Schools Board of Education within five (5) working days.
+The decision of the Superintendent may be appealed to the Marshfield R-I Schools Board of Education within five (5) working days.
 Failure to appeal to the Board of Education waives any further right to appeal.
-The procedures set forth in Board of Education policy 2671 will be generally followed in case of appeal.
 However, the Board of Education reserves the right to modify such procedures as it determines to be appropriate under the circumstances.